ConEmu/ConEmu.github.io/en/SettingsAppearance.md

 #### Multiple consoles in one ConEmu window  {#id1506}
 Turn on MultiConsole (several consoles in one ConEmu) ConEmu restart required

+#### Always on top  {#id1572}
+Places the ConEmu window above all non-topmost windows.
+The window maintains its topmost position even when it is deactivated

 #### Show buttons (toolbar) in tab bar  {#id2549}